 Siblings learn to see life from different perspectives, which help them make personal and professional decisions like choosing friends, a career path, where to live (geographically and type of residence, especially if they’ll be caring for their sibling), whether or not to marry or establish a business with someone, and what qualities to look for in a spouse or business partner.

-Mary Anne Ehlert, a financial advisor in Lincolnshire, Illinois whose younger sister had cerebral palsy, recalls the letters she recently found from her mom, written years before her mother had suffered a cognitive decline.
+Mary Anne Ehlert, a financial professional in Lincolnshire, Illinois whose younger sister had cerebral palsy, recalls the letters she recently found from her mom, written years before her mother had suffered a cognitive decline.

 “She apologized and said she was really sorry that she had cheated me,” said Ehlert, who advocates for special needs families.
 “Reading those letters as an adult, I can tell you that I feel totally blessed to do what I do and I do it because of my sister.
 I look back on my life and know that I was really lucky.”

 Growing up, she admits, she didn’t always feel that way.
 It took time, maturity and a little perspective.

 Due to their life experience, the brothers and sisters of individuals with special needs are often generous with their time and money when it comes to helping others.
 They also believe their children benefit similarly by having an aunt or uncle with special needs.

 From an emotional and intellectual standpoint, most siblings feel ready for caregiving since they've lived with and cared for their sibling with special needs while growing up.
 But their confidence declines when the topic of finances is considered.
 If you’re in a similar situation, you may want to consider:

 - Talking to your parents.
 Do they have a financial strategy?
 If so, be involved in annual reviews and future planning.